Sudershan-kr/Sudershan-kr/README.md

 ---

 ## 🚀 About Me
-Technical Recruiter with **8+ years of experience** hiring across **Telecom, Fintech, Product-based and Startup ecosystems**, specializing in high-quality technical sourcing and full-cycle recruitment across **USA, Canada, Middle East and APAC**.
+Technical Recruiter with **8+ years of experience** hiring across **Telecom, Fintech, Product-based and Startup ecosystems**, specializing in high-quality technical sourcing and full-cycle recruitment across **USA, Canada, Middle East and APAC region**.

 ---